netbek/dw-analytics/docs/01-install.md

 ```

 Set `/path/to/` to the location of the repositories on your machine.
 If you prefer to run the containers in the foreground, then omit the `-d` option.

+### Monitoring

+The resource usage of the Docker containers can be monitored with [https://github.com/netbek/dw-monitor](https://github.com/netbek/dw-monitor).

 ## Uninstall